frederikbrinck/genetic-art/README.md

 ![Generation 1](https://github.com/frederikbrinck/genetic-art/blob/master/algo_gen1.png)

-That's is!
+That's it!
 You can also play around with the mutation rate, look at the artworks' DNA strings, and see which artworks you have marked fit for the next generation.